LievenSchokker/the-engine-v2/Readme.md

 - SDL3 - Simple DirectMedia Layer
 - GameNetworkingSockets - Valve's networking library
 - GoogleTest - For unit testing
+These dependencies are loaded with vcpkg on windows

 ## Project Structure
 ```